Frequently Asked Questions

 Yes.
 Legislation requires that all animal therapists seek veterinary authorisation in order to lawfully treat an animal.
 Some vets may give permission without seeing your pet but if they have not been seen by a vet for 3-6 months or they are not aware of the present condition, then they may wish to see them before making the referral.
 We can contact your veterinary practice directly and arrange the referral for you

 How much do you charge?

-The initial Consultation fee is £55 - please allow an hour for your first appointment.
+The initial Consultation fee is £65 - please allow an hour for your first appointment.
 Follow-up treatments are priced at £47.50 for a 45 minute session and £40 for a 30 minute session

 Will my pet insurance pay?